sushiroll4093/clone/Production-Start.md

 Optimizing File Downloads
 -------------------------

 If you are storing uploaded files locally, rather than in S3, you can optimize the downloading of files using the X-Sendfile header (X-Accel-Redirect in nginx).
-First make sure that apache has mod_xsendfile installed and enabled.
+First make sure that apache has **mod_xsendfile** installed and enabled.
+For UBUNTU this can be done by following command: sudo apt-get install libapache2-mod-xsendfile .
 In `config/environments/production.rb` you'll find the necessary `config.action_dispatch.x_sendfile_header` line, but commented out.
 We recommend that you create a `config/environments/production-local.rb` file and add the uncommented line to that file, to avoid future merge conflicts.

 In your canvas virtual host at /etc/apache2/sites-available/canvas, add the following two directives:
 ```